SenseNet/docs.sensenet.com/content/concepts/content-management/04-content-templates.md

 Content templates can reside in the following places:

 - global templates: /Root/ContentTemplates
-- local templates: in ContentTemplates system folders on Site, Workspace or local content level
+- local templates: in ContentTemplates system folders on Workspace, Library or local content level

 Every content template resides in a folder named by its content type.
 In this folder there can be multiple content templates - like multiple document templates in the /Root/ContentTemplates/File folder.
 Templates can have any name but it is advisable to give a name that reflects the type of the template.

 # Creating a template

 Content templates are content of the same type as they are defined for.
 For example document templates are files; library or list templates are document libraries or memo lists.
 To create a content template you simply need to create a new content under the appropriate folder (named by the type).
-You can set any property of the content template or add child content (e.g. custom views for libraries), they will be part of the template.
+You can set any property of the content template or add child content (e.g. libraries and lists for a workspace), they will be part of the template.

 # Modify or deleting a template